dustinlyons/guix-config/README.md

 ###### Inherits from `Desktop`
 Felix is my Desktop computer sitting in my office at home.
 This is a work in progress.
 I'm working on using guix-home to build out a new home directory on each system configuration, setup environment variables, sym-links, etc.

+### Emacs.org
+###### Editor Configuration
+Emacs is my editor and primary interface for using my computer day-to-day.
+This config is large, also defined in literate style, but does not get built beforehand like the rest of this repo.
+Changes are still deployed via the Guix Store but it is interpreted as Elisp at runtime.

 ### Get in touch
 - Feedback or questions?
 Find me on [Twitter](https://twitter.com/dustinhlyons).